andytluminosity/WebSort-Downloads/README.md

 	- Select the folder path that your downloads are automatically saved to (typically `C:\Users\YOUR_USER_NAME\Downloads`)
  	- You may change the operating folder path at any time

+## Known Issues / Troubleshooting

+- [ ] My download is being sorted into the wrong folder / My current website is not being detected
+	- There is a slight delay when detecting the current website you are on.
+It is recommended to wait for around 1 or 2 seconds after visiting a new website to download a file.
+ 	You can always check which website is being detected using the `Detected Website:` label on the GUI